YS-jack/Runelingual-Transcripts/updater/README.md

 ## Contributing

 We welcome contributions to improve our updater scripts.
 If you'd like to contribute, please refer to the main [README.md](../README.md) file for more information.

+## Let's Chat!

+Need a hand or have a question?
+Join us on our [Discord server](https://discord.gg/ehwKcVdBGS).
+We're here to help and love hearing from you!

 ## License